datocms/vue-datocms/src/composables/useQuerySubscription/README.md

 Live updates are great both to get instant previews of your content while editing it inside DatoCMS, or to offer real-time updates of content to your visitors (ie. news site).

 `useQuerySubscription` is based on the `subscribeToQuery` helper provided by the [datocms-listen](https://www.npmjs.com/package/datocms-listen) package that provide real-time updates for the page when the content changes.
-Please consult the [datocms-listen package documentation](https://www.npmjs.com/package/datocms-listen) to learn more about how to configure `subscribeToQuery`.s
+Please consult the [datocms-listen package documentation](https://www.npmjs.com/package/datocms-listen) to learn more about how to configure `subscribeToQuery`.

 Live updates are great both to get instant previews of your content while editing it inside DatoCMS, or to offer real-time updates of content to your visitors (ie. news site).